readthedocs/readthedocs.org/docs/user/canonical-urls.rst

 Implementation
 --------------

-The canonical URL is set in HTML with a ``link`` element.
+A canonical URL is automatically specified in the HTML output with a ``<link>`` element.
-For example, this page has a canonical URL of:
+For instance, regardless of whether you are viewing this page on ``/en/latest`` or ``/en/stable``, the following HTML header data will be present:

 .. code-block:: html